Download a pdf of this aging digestive tract information.

 Dietary and Lifestyle Changes

 Maintaining healthy dietary habits can offer great benefits to your overall digestive health.
-Choose nutritious foods, as outlined in Canada’s Food Guide, and eat a variety of items from all the food groups.
+Choose nutritious foods, as outlined in Canada’s Food Guide, and eat a variety of foods.
 Getting enough fibre is important, to positively influence constipation, diarrhea, and diverticular disease.
 Women older than 50 years of age should aim for 21 g of fibre a day, and men in that age group should aim for 30 g.
 Getting enough vitamin D is also vital, especially during the winter, and our needs increase as we age.
 Those who are aged 51-70 should take 400 IU (10 micrograms) of vitamin D per day, and those who are 71 years and older should take 600 IU (15 micrograms) per day.
-Supplements are absolutely necessary, because we do not have enough dietary sources, and we do not get enough sunlight year-round in Canada to synthesize our own vitamin D. Calcium intake is also very important for the elderly, who should aim to consume 1,200 mg of calcium per day, by consuming three servings of dairy per day, or through supplements.
+Supplements are absolutely necessary, because we do not have enough dietary sources, and we do not get enough sunlight year-round in Canada to synthesize our own vitamin D. Calcium intake is also very important for the elderly, who should aim to consume 1,200 mg of calcium per day, by consuming three servings of dairy or alternatives per day, or through supplements.

 It is important to remain active throughout life.
 A person who is older than 50 should take part in at least two and a half hours of moderate to vigorous intensity aerobic activity each week, spread out into sessions of ten minutes or more.
 This can include activities such as walking, biking, and swimming.
 Add muscle and bone strengthening activities at least twice a week.